 For Kodi users and those who like file sharing and torrenting, it’s a mixed bag of news.
 PureVPN with its strong security protection and fantastic speeds would be a great choice for users outside of The UK, The US, Canada and Australia.
 However, for those living or travelling in those countries just listed, you’re just not going to be able to torrent or file share so you’re best looking elsewhere.

 Despite having some previous data logging issues, we are pleased to see that they have recently gone ‘zero logs’.
 However, as mentioned above in our security section, they do still keep some connection data so it’s difficult to say whether that are a true 100% no logs provider or not.

 Their apps are super easy to use and are packed with some great security features so we can’t recommend these highly enough, and they offer users pretty good 24/7 support in the form of email and live chat.

 When it comes to pricing, they are pretty competitive, but if money is your main sticking point, there are cheaper options out there.
 Maybe take a read of some of our other reviews before determining which is the best provider for you.
-That being said, they are no means expensive at only $2.95 per month (when purchased on a yearly deal), and all subscriptions come with a risk free 31-day month back guarantee.
+That being said, they are no means the most expensive VPN out there at $6.49 per month (when purchased on a yearly deal), and all subscriptions come with a risk free 31-day month back guarantee.

 If it wasn’t for their hiccup regarding handing over user data or the fact users in some major countries such as The UK and The US are not currently blocked from torrenting, we’d have PureVPN scoring higher sitewide.
 But… over time, we’re confident they’ll earn back credibility and will no doubt work their way up our rankings.